CVE-2024-9681

 as per above is deliberately setup for HSTS,

-and servers should probably expect that clients will try upgrading to
+and servers should probably expect that clients might try upgrading to

 HTTPS for a while outside of the time range set in its headers.